 You will also need to get yourself an approved pilot log book to record all flight time performed.
 A great starting point is the ever affordable David Clark headset, they will become you best friend up in the air along with your instructor guiding you throughout the lessons.
 For most beginners, it usually takes a good many hours before you are able to fly solo so don't rush it.

-In order to obtain a recreational aviation license, one must complete at least thirty hours of air training depending on which aircraft you are training in and what level of licence you are wanting to obtain.
+In order to obtain a recreational aviation license, one must complete at least thirty hours of air training depending on which aircraft you are training in and what level of license you are wanting to obtain.

 Although this does not sound like a lot, the majority of aviation students need to work hard at learning everything thoroughly, even if it is simple things like how to connect and operate your David Clark headsets.